jiemluo/siads643-week2/README.md

 python unit_test.py
 ```

-This will run all the unit tests defined in the test file and output the results, indicating whether each test has passed or failed.
+Note: This will run all the unit tests defined in the test file and output the results, indicating whether each test has passed or failed.
 It's recommended to run these tests after any changes to the script to ensure all functionalities still work as expected.